 Combatants for Peace does not participate in the BDS movement.
 CfP takes no official position regarding BDS.

-No. Occupation is not normal and CfP does not behave as if it is.
+Occupation is not normal, and Combatants for Peace is a nonviolence civil resistance group, working to end the occupation on every level.
 The movement speaks out against oppression and battles the occupation using nonviolent means at the grassroots level.
 Our joint actions are designed to promote peace, justice and human dignity.
+We do not condone those who seek to legitimize, ignore or encourage the perpetuation of the occupation.

 Combatants for Peace is dedicated to both cooperation and equality between Palestinians and Israelis.
 We recognize that within the greater Palestinian/Israeli society, the two peoples are far from equal; because of this, we strive to model a new way based on mutual respect and equality.
 Every position in Combatants for Peace is held by two members of the movement: two directors, one Palestinian and one Israeli; two General coordinators, one Palestinian and one Israeli; two leaders of every regional group, two treasurers, two media directors, etc. Every position is held jointly and every decision is made together between the two sides, with equal representation, mutual respect and dignity.